deegree/deegree.github.io/_posts/2016-08-30-blog-download-docker-images-from-docker-hub.md

 ---

 _Update 2019-10-26:_
 Updated links to official deegree docker repository and versions.
+_Update 2023-08-17:_
+Updated image tags and versions for 3.5